phonicmouse/ArduinoSerialMonitor/README.md

 # SerialMonitor4Arduino

-C# serial monitor for arduino with a console interface.
+A simple C# serial monitor for arduino with a console interface.